GEOFFREY ROBERT

 They've faced gruelling treatments, day-on-day uncertainties, heartbreak; but also some incredible highs when good news arrived, and from truly understanding the preciousness of what many people take for granted.

-How did people find out about their diagnosis from the health sector, what went well, and what could have been improved.
+How people found out about their diagnosis from the health sector; what went well, and what could have been improved.

-Who the interviewees told about their diagnosis, when and why.
+Who the participants told about their diganosis; when and why.

-Navigating dying or the thought of it, including views on assisted dying.
+Navigating dying or the thought of it, including views on medically assisted dying.